terra-money/core/readme.md

 Your `terrad` node will be running a node on `tcp://localhost:26656`, listening for incoming transactions and signing blocks.

-Congratulations, you've successfully set up your local Terra network!

 ## Set up a production environment

-**NOTE**: This guide only covers general settings for a production-level full node.
-You can find further details on considerations for operating a validator node by visiting the [Terra validator guide](https://docs.terra.money/docs/full-node/manage-a-terra-validator/README.html).
+**Note**: This guide only covers general settings for a production-level full node.
+Visit the [Terra validator's guide](https://docs.terra.money/docs/full-node/manage-a-terra-validator/README.html) for more information.

-This guide has been tested against Linux distributions only.
-To ensure you successfully set up your production environment, consider setting it up on an Linux system.
+**This guide has been tested against Linux distributions only.
+To ensure you successfully set up your production environment, consider setting it up on an Linux system.**

-### Increase maximum open files
+### Step 1.
+Increase maximum open files

-`terrad` can't open more than 1024 files (the default maximum) concurrently.
+By default, `terrad` can't open more than 1024 files at once.

 You can increase this limit by modifying `/etc/security/limits.conf` and raising the `nofile` capability.